LASIK Eye Surgery

 The most important step is to find the right surgeon, as it is the single biggest factor affecting the quality of your vision after treatment.
-At Focus, you will have a world-class clinician perform your LASIK.
-After consultation, if we find that you are not suitable for LASIK, a number of other vision correction options could be available.
+At Focus, you will have a world-class clinician perform your LASIK eye surgery.
+After consultation, if we find that you are not suitable for LASIK eye surgery, a number of other vision correction options could be available.
 Alternative procedures include: PRK (also referred to as LASEK) and phakic IOL surgery (ICL), where an additional lens is placed inside your eye.
 We will determine if one of these procedures is suitable for your eyes and, if so, which technique will be best.

 How does Focus’ A-LASIK correct vision?

-At Focus, your surgeon will perform more than 150 steps on each eye with our advanced A-LASIK procedure, developed by chief surgeon David Allamby.
+At Focus, your surgeon will perform more than 150 steps on each eye with our advanced LASIK procedure (A-LASIK), developed by chief surgeon David Allamby.
 A-LASIK has resulted in a 100% success rate for all common myopia prescriptions and a boosted safety profile.
 For LASIK in general, ninety percent of the treatment is done manually by the surgeon, with the lasers active for only 10% of the duration.
 Hence, getting an expert surgeon is very important.